Aviles is a port city in Asturias, Spain. The city covers a total area of approx 27 km2 (10 mi2) and has a population of around 80,000.

-The city occupies the municipality's flattest land (former seabed) surrounded by tiny promontories, all of which featuring an altitude of less than 140 m (459 ft).
+The city occupies the municipality's flattest land (former seabed) surrounded by tiny promontories, all of which featuring an altitude of fewer than 140 m (459 ft).
 The city is on Aviles River's estuary, in Northern Central Asturia, and west of Penas Cape.
 It combines a large seaport and an industrial city.

-- During the 20th century, there was a substantial growth in population because of the arrival of a number of large factories to Aviles.
-In 1953 the first earthworks for construction of ENSIDESA factory (a large steel mill, now Aceralia, part of ArcelorMittal) were started.
+During the 20th century, there was substantial growth in population because of the arrival of a number of large factories to Aviles.
+In 1953 the first earthworks for the construction of ENSIDESA factory (a large steel mill, now Aceralia, part of ArcelorMittal) were started.
 Other companies in the region include Cristaleria Espanola, which along with ENDASA, transformed Aviles into one of the industrial centres of Spain.
 Today, the city is focusing on new industries, particularly cultural tourism.